PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What tasks did I work on / complete? - Created the frontend componnent to display and update the employee profile.  </li>
 <li> What am I planning to work on next? - I will be creating the backend for employee edit flight the flights this week. </li>

 ## Week 6:

 #### Swetha

-<li> What tasks did I work on / complete? - Created backend api for seraching flights.  </li>
+<li> What tasks did I work on / complete? - Created backend api for searching flights.  </li>
 <li> What am I planning to work on next? - I will be creating the frontend for searching the flights this week. </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

+## Week 7:

+#### Swetha

+<li> What tasks did I work on / complete? - Created frontend api for searching flights.  </li>
+<li> What am I planning to work on next? - I will be creating the frontend for displaying the flights this week. </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

+## Week 8:

+#### Swetha

+<li> What tasks did I work on / complete? - Created frontend api for displaying flights.  </li>
+<li> What am I planning to work on next? - Documentation for the project </li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>